Next-Search/info/docs/whats-wrong-with-web-search/01-poor-quality-of-search-results.md

 We could go on _ad nauseum_ with examples of poor quality search results but we don't want to bore you.

-If you need more examples, [reach out to us](https://nextsearch.gitbook.io/introduction/request-for-comments.md).

 ## For Further Consideration

 * Keselman A, Arnott Smith C, Murcko AC, Kaufman DR. [Evaluating the Quality of Health Information in a Changing Digital Ecosystem](https://www.jmir.org/2019/2/e11129).
 Journal of Medical Internet Research 2019;21\(2\):e11129.
 DOI: 10.2196/11129.